ValueMelody/melody-auth/docs/auth-server.md

 ### ACCOUNT_LOCKOUT_THRESHOLD
 - **Default:** 5
 - **Description:** Number of failed login attempts before the user account is locked.
-Set to 0 to disable the account lockout feature.
+0 means no restriction.

 ### ACCOUNT_LOCKOUT_EXPIRES_IN
 - **Default:** 86400 (1 day)